 'The distressing madness will be ridden, and the lingering effects of this uncertainty, is the process of its maturity.
 Do not resist me now, instead embrace me, and embrace the calm redemption you can obtain through your admission of guilt Bartolomeu'.

 It had been the last thing that I heard, before I closed my eyes amidst the nightly wind stirring.
-When I opened my eyes afterwards, I was inside a damp coffin buried six feet under, and it was completely midnight.
+When I had opened my eyes afterwards, I was inside a damp coffin buried six feet under, and it was completely midnight.
 My natural reaction to be expected was a startling clamour I expressed, as I anxiously pounded on the lid.

 Quickly, I felt a sudden and distraught urge and growing need to escape, as the desperation of my finality had seemed compelling and unimaginative.
 I pounded and pounded, until the lid was opened then, by the haunting woman dressed in the familiar white gown, with her long flowing grey hair, and those crimson eyes that had captivated with such a noticeable gleam.

 She was the vivid embodiment of the horrible death that had been harrying me, since the beginning.
 I could not escape the unwavering horror of her persecution, and this minacious being was somehow linked to my iniquitous past and prolonged guilt that in the end, I could not simply refel.
 This was incomprehensible to me, and I struggled afterwards to apply awareness.

 She had surprised me, 'What is going on?
 Who are you, and have I died and I am not aware of that occurrence?
 Is this an unyielding nightmare?'